NFL rookie first-round QBs: The good, bad and what's next

 Positives: Allen is 3-4 as the Bills’ starter, but his exciting playing style has injected energy into a team out of the playoff race and optimism into a fan base eager to see what he can do in 2019.
 The No. 7 overall pick has lived up to his billing as a fearless passer with rare arm talent, but his athleticism in escaping pressure and scrambling seems to have caught defenses off guard.
 Allen has 234 rushing yards in the two games since his return from an elbow injury, the most rushing yards for a quarterback over a two-game span since Green Bay’s Tobin Rote had 281 in 1951.

 Negatives: The Bills had one of the NFL’s most risk-averse quarterbacks in Tyrod Taylor, whose 1.3 interception-per-attempt rate from 2015 to 2017 ranked second only to Tom Brady among qualifying quarterbacks.
 Allen has been intercepted on 3.7 percent of his passes this season, the sixth-highest rate in the NFL.
 He must learn to make smarter decisions when faced with low-percentage throws and also fine-tune his arm strength to be more accurate on high-percentage throws.
-His 52.9 percent completion rate would rank 324th among 330 qualifying quarterbacks over the past 10 seasons, according to ESPN Stats & Information.
+His 52.9 percent completion rate would rank 324th among 330 qualifying quarterbacks over the past 10 seasons, according to ESPN Stats & Information research.

 What's ahead: Allen’s 53.0 Total QBR this season would rank 15th among 62 rookie quarterbacks with at least 50 pass attempts since ESPN began tracking Total QBR in 2006.
 Ranking that high would be an impressive feat for Allen, who was in the statistical gutter when he was injured in Week 6.
 The four games on the sideline seemed to help Allen’s growth, but he must protect his body over the final four games and stay on the field.
 The only quarterback to attempt more rushes per game than Allen (7.1) this season is Cam Newton (7.6).
 If Allen does not slide or go out of bounds when running, the hits will add up. -- Mike Rodak